mohdaliiqbal/amazon-sagemaker-visual-search-trial/README.md

 ## Visual image search
-This repository is part of AWS blog to create a visual search application using Amazon SageMaker and Amazon Elasticsearch
+This repository is part of AWS workshop to teach attendees how to create a visual search application using Amazon SageMaker and Amazon Elasticsearch

 ## How does it work?